Specialised Pelvic & Sexual Health Therapy

 • Private Clients

-When it comes to sexual health, this means working with you to navigate the physical, emotional, and relational challenges that chronic illness, pelvic pain, or complex health conditions can create.
-We're problem solvers.
-We look at what's getting in the way and find creative, practical solutions.
+When it comes to sexual health, that means working with you to navigate the physical, emotional, and relational impacts of chronic illness, pelvic pain, trauma, or complex health conditions.

 What does that look like in practice?

-Managing sexual changes after a diagnosis: We might work through fatigue, pain, body image shifts, changes in desire or arousal, and how to communicate all of that with a partner.
+Managing sexual changes after a diagnosis: We might work through how to manage your fatigue, pain, body image, changes in desire or arousal, and how to communicate all of that with a partner/s.

-Pelvic pain and intimacy: Together we explore what's driving the pain response, build body awareness, reduce fear and avoidance, and find ways back to comfortable, connected intimacy.
+Pelvic pain: Together we might explore what's driving the pain response, learn pain science, build your body awareness, reduce fear and avoidance, and find ways back to comfortable, connected intimacy.

 Dissociation and sexual health: For people who feel disconnected from their body during intimacy, (whether from trauma, chronic illness, or pain) somatic approaches can help rebuild that felt sense of safety and presence in your own body.

-Chronic illness and desire: We work on strategies to navigate fatigue, understand your desire pathways, pain flares, and the emotional weight of a diagnosis, finding ways to reconnect with yourself and your partner/s on your terms.
+Chronic illness: We might work on strategies to navigate your symptoms, understand your desire pathways, what triggers your pain flares, and the emotional weight of a diagnosis; finding ways to reconnect with yourself and your partner/s on your terms.

 Applications of Somatic Sexology include: